-After each exam, you will have the opportunity to watch a video and write a reaction paper for up to 10 points extra credit.
+After each exam, you will have the opportunity to watch a video for up to 10 points extra credit.

 In addition, you are required to submit 10 of the 11 assigned reaction papers.
 You have the option to do all 11 reaction papers, for an additional 10 points extra credit.